komisergio/komisergio.github.io/_posts/2026-05-01-ecowas-hackathon-2026.md

 echo "RedTeam-TG" > /root/team.txt
 ```

-One line.
-But keeping your name in that file across every reset is what the competition actually measures.
-Each reset triggers a race: whoever re-exploits the machine and writes their name first takes the tick.
-You cannot do that manually at competitive speed.
-You need scripts ready to fire the instant the machine comes back up.
+One line to claim, but holding it through every reset is what the competition truly tests.
+Each reset triggers an immediate race: the first team to re-exploit the machine and overwrite the file takes the tick.
+At that pace, manual execution is not an option.
+Winning requires automation, scripts preloaded and ready to fire the moment the machine comes back online.

 <img src="/assets/ecowas-2026/ecowas-p2-koth-details.png" alt="KOTH instance details: target IP 10.100.10.46, team.txt path, and tick scoring structure" style="border-radius: 10px; width: 65%;" />

-On top of attacking, you have to defend.
-Once you own the machine, you patch the vulnerability you just used, because every other team is trying the same entry point.
-Leave it open and someone overwrites your name.
-You are attacking and defending simultaneously, against live opponents, on a machine that resets every hour.
+Offense alone is not enough.
+The moment you claim the machine, you must also secure it, patching the exact vulnerability you exploited before another team uses it against you.
+Every competitor is working the same entry point, and leaving it open is an invitation to be displaced.
+The result is a continuous cycle of simultaneous attack and defense, played out against live opponents on a machine that resets every hour.

-We held control consistently.
-Final scores: RedTeam-TG **2,400 pts**, Government **1,700 pts**, L3arn3rs **1,200 pts**.
+RedTeam-TG maintained consistent control throughout the phase, finishing with a final score of **2,400 points** — well clear of Government in second place with **1,700 points** and L3arn3rs in third with **1,200 points**.

 <img src="/assets/ecowas-2026/ecowas-p2-koth-leaderboard.png" alt="Togo KOTH country leaderboard: RedTeam-TG in 1st place with 2,400 points, ahead of Government at 1,700 and L3arn3rs at 1,200" style="border-radius: 10px; width: 65%;" />

-**1st in Togo.** The top 2 teams advance to Phase 3.
-We went through in first.
+**1st in Togo.** With only the top 2 teams advancing to Phase 3, RedTeam-TG progressed as Togo's first-place representative.

 ---